-The Sachsenhausen camp was a concentration camp established by the Nazi regime during World War II.
-It was located in Oranienburg, near Berlin, Germany.
-This camp played a significant role in the history of the Holocaust, serving as a model for other concentration camps and playing a crucial role in the persecution and mass murder of millions of people.
-In this blog post, we will delve into the history, conditions, and legacy of the Sachsenhausen camp.
+The Sachsenhausen camp is one of the concentration camp that was set up by Nazi during world war II.
+Its was situated in Oranienburg, near Berlin in Germany.
+This concentration camp had a great contribution in the history of holocaust which acted as a prototype for other concentration camp and also shown central role in extermination process of millions of people.
+In this blog post, we are going to provide brief information on historical background of the camp, existing conditions and further consequences.

-The Origins and Purpose of the Sachsenhausen Camp
+Historical Overviews of the Establishment and Functions of the Sachsenhausen Camp

 Operations and Liberation